Yelp/elastalert/docs/source/elastalert.rst

 ``aws_region``: This makes ElastAlert to sign HTTP requests when using Amazon ElasticSearch Service.
 It'll use instance role keys to sign the requests.

 ``boto_profile``: Boto profile to use when signing requests to Amazon ElasticSearch Service, if you don't want to use the instance role keys.

+``api_server_authentication_enabled``: Enables authentication on the REST api server.
+When using this make sure your traffic is encrypted or the api_server_authentication_key will be passed in plain text.
+The development server by default does use SSL.

+``api_server_authentication_key``: Sets the authentication key for the REST api server.
+This simply a pre-shared string of characters.

 .. _runningelastalert: